On this page...Updates on Otterburn Mill tenter restoration|Survey of tenter sites|Examples of associated mills and tenters|Tenter terraces|Gallery.

 Hollins Mill tenter terraces

-These terraces were probably used for tenters.
-Left - terraces behind the remains of Beverley End, a ruined weaver's cottage associated with Jumble Hole Clough, a steep former industrial valley with a number of mills (between Todmorden and Hebden Bridge).
+Beverley End is a ruined weaver's cottage associated with Jumble Hole Clough, a steep former industrial valley with a number of mills (between Todmorden and Hebden Bridge).
 Interestingly, the dark rectangle is a bee bole (to hold bee skeps or wooden hives), one of twelve.
-Right - terraces between Hollins Mill Lane, Warley, Sowerby Bridge and the elevated Rochdale Canal hidden at the top of the photo.
+Hollins Mill Lane terraces are part of the groundworks of the elevated Rochdale Canal just out of shot at the top of the photo.
 A survey and and local knowledge suggest the platforms were associated with the textile industry, dated to the end of the eighteenth century.

 Gallery